 e.
 Description of Analysis

 The first analysis (Appendix A-1) is a starting point for the rest of the analyses because it was used to find the maximum torque that can be delivered to the drive system.
 It’s a fairly straightforward analysis.
 The maximum torque was found by first finding the torque output of the 5 hp electric motor at 1750 rpm.
 This torque was then multiplied by each gear reduction in the power train system (3:1, 15:1, etc.).
 The rpm at the belt drive was also found by dividing the motor rpm by the product of the ratios.
-This resulted in a max torque of 10,000 ft-lb. and an rpm of 2.6.
+This resulted in a max torque of 10,000 ft-lb. and an rotational speed of 2.6 rpm.

 The second analysis (Appendix A-2) started to become more in depth.
 First, a sprocket was found from McMaster-Carr that was compatible with the existing shafts.
 This baseline for pulley was needed to get a starting point for the diameter of the sprocket that will be used.
 Next was a free-body diagram.
 Once this was done, the moments around the center of the pulley could be summed to find the tension in the belt.